NeSI November training events helping share expertise and build capabilities in life sciences communities

 NeSI is committed to sharing expertise and building capability in New Zealand’s research communities and institutions, improving researchers’ ability to adopt eResearch techniques that today’s complex questions require.

-To date, NeSI and Genomics Aotearoa (in collaboration with others) have provided learning opportunities for 414 attendees since June 2019.
+By November 2020, NeSI and Genomics Aotearoa (in collaboration with others) had provided learning opportunities for 414 attendees since June 2019.

 2020 Metagenomics Summer School

 This is the second year in a row Genomics Aotearoa, the University of Auckland, and NeSI have partnered to host a Metagenomics Summer School, focused on teaching the fundamentals of metagenomics data, data management, and analysis.
 Held on campus at the University of Auckland, the school last year was a success with 40 participants spending the four days in hands-on sessions related to various concepts of metagenomics data management and analysis for genomics research.

 This year's event is looking to be another successful edition, with 40 participants registered again.

 Registration for this event has closed, but if you are interested in learning more about the Summer School, you can download the poster by clicking on the image below or contact Genomics Aotearoa's Training Coordinator Ngoni Faya - email@example.com - with any questions or requests for more information.